 Ultimately, if you understand the company's email pattern, you can technically get the email address of anyone who works there.

-How to find someone's email address by hand
+How to find someone's address

 The first step is to analyze and find the right email pattern!